Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

-Many people with Behçet's disease will also develop skin lesions.
+Many people with Behçet's disease also develop skin lesions.
 A lesion is any type of unusual growth or abnormality that develops on your skin, such as a bump or a discoloured area of skin.

 Skin lesions that can occur in Behçet's disease include red, tender swellings on the legs called erythema nodosum and more widespread acne-like spots called pseudofolliculitis.

-Skin lesions will often heal within 14 days, although they may come back frequently.
+Skin lesions often heal within 14 days, although they may come back frequently.
 Erythema nodosum lesions may leave permanently discoloured areas of skin.